This page is about how we will protect any personal information we hold and the rights of individuals in relation to that information.

 Unless subject to an exemption under the GDPR, you have the following rights with respect to your personal information: -

-To exercise your individual rights under the GDPR, or to get in touch with us with any queries or complaints, please contact us.
+To exercise your individual rights under the GDPR, or to get in touch with us with any queries or complaints, please use our contact page.
 Alternatively, you can contact the Information Commissioner's Office on 0303 123 1113.